mohammedsouleymane/logseq/pages/scint.md

   logseq.order-list-type:: number
 	- The traditional view of science, often presented in textbooks, is often portrayed as a linear, straightforward process.
 This view can be problematic because it does not accurately reflect the complexities and non-linearity of actual scientific research.
 The traditional view can give a false impression that science is a simple process of following a set of steps, which can lead to misunderstandings about the nature of scientific inquiry.
 	- Latour: Science is like Janus, looking forward and back.
 It looks like a series of successes, but for scientists, it's filled with failures.
 Science is a black box, to understand it, you have to open it up and look at the details of its development, the inconsistencies, and the collaborative efforts involved.
+- How adequate is the traditional view of science?
+(Hypothetical, experiment, conclusion) logseq.order-list-type:: number
+	- The traditional view of science, which often involves a hypothesis, an experiment, and a conclusion, is not entirely adequate.
+Real research is much more complex and iterative, and it often involves going back and forth between different stages, adjusting hypotheses, and considering various factors that my influence the results.
+Trial and error always keeps going back and forth